 Many people would be able to stop living paycheck to paycheck if they got themselves on a budget and stuck to it.
 That is why you should create a household budget right away.
 Start by writing down your monthly income and all of your monthly expenses.
 After that, you will need to subtract your monthly expenses from your income.
 If your income exceeds your monthly expenses, then you are making enough money to support yourself.
 The reason you are probably living paycheck to paycheck is because you are trying to live above your means.
 Use this free online tool to help you create a budget.
 It’s fast and easy to use, and it will give you an overview of your current financial picture.

-Commit to flexible but disciplined budgeting –
+8. Flexible but disciplined budgeting –

 Income requirements and essentials may fluctuate, so one should always reassess and modify their budget as needed.
 However, it’s vital to always have a budget and avoid only paying off things as the need arises.
 Instead, debts, bills, and other living expenses should be calculated ahead of time and paid on a schedule, leading to a greater sense of control and savings in one’s income.